calccrypto/OpenPGP/README.txt

 is none of my concern or responsibility.

 This library should be relatively straightforward to use:
-Simply #include "OpenPGP.h" for the data types, and whatever functions needed, such as encrypt (#include "encrypt.h") and decrypt (#include "decrypt.h").
+Simply #include whatever functions needed:
+    key generation - generatekey.h
+    key revokation - revoke.h
+    encrypt        - encrypt.h
+    decrypt        - decrypt.h
+    sign           - sign.h
+    verify         - verify.h

-The exec/main.cpp file provides a simple text-based user interface, which can be used as examples on how to use the functions.
+The exec/main.cpp file provides a simple command line interface, which can be used as examples on how to use the functions.
 A lot of the output was based on/inspired by pgpdump.net and GPG.

 The data types have some standard functions:
     read  - reads data without the respective